Banou26/parcel-plugin-babel-typescript/README.md

 `npm install parcel-plugin-babel-typescript @babel/plugin-proposal-optional-chaining`

 Then you need to add the babel configuration needed by my plugin, which is

+.babelrc
 ```json
 {
   "presets": [